5T33Z0/OC-Little-Translated/11_Graphics/iGPU/Framebuffer_Patching/README.md

 > **Note**: We don't add properties for `con0` since this is the internal display which should work fine with the correct framebuffer.

-**This is how the DevicyProperties for your iGPU should look like now**:
+**This is how the DeviceProperties for your iGPU should look like now**:

 ![cfg-step1](https://github.com/5T33Z0/OC-Little-Translated/assets/76865553/760bd4d0-e2de-493b-8fb0-aee52caf15c0)
 </details>
 <details>
 <summary><strong>Semi-automated method using Hackintool</strong> (click to reveal)</summary>

+### Semi-automated method using Hackintool

-###  Understanding the Parameters
+####  Understanding the Parameters
-Before we start to gerneate/modify the framebuffer patch in Hackintool, let's have a look at the parameters we are working first and understand what they do:
+Before we start to generat/modify the framebuffer patch in Hackintool, let's have a look at the parameters we are working first and understand what they do:

 |Parameter|Description|
 |:-------:|-----------|